wizzdi/flexicore-boot-integration-demo/README.md

 FlexiCore Boot Plugin Loading capabilities added , plugins were tested with the Person Service/Model and Library Service/Model found here: https://github.com/wizzdi/FlexiCore-Examples

+We will first test just the *Person* model and service.

+As Person service depends on Person model, we have to build and **install** it first.

 ### clone the repository

   	this is the folder for the source in our case, make sure that you are not inside *flexicore-boot-integration-demo* folder.